 Experimental validation: relative growth.
-We compared our model predictions fit to experimental relative frequencies obtained using flow cytometry from mixed culture samples.
+We compared our model predictions fit to experimental relative frequencies obtained using flow cytometry from mixed culture samples in the fluorescent experiments.
 Experimental results (green and red dots) and model predictions (green and red dashed lines) are shown in Figure 5, together with the exponential model predictions (black dashed lines; see Figure 2 for details on the exponential model).
 Our model performed well and clearly improved upon the exponential model for predicting competition dynamics in a mixed culture.